stevenjacobson1/ASUG-AI163/exercises/ex4/ex4-create-joule-agent.md

-## Exercise 4 - Create a Joule Agent :wrench:
+## Ex.
+4 - Create a Joule Agent :wrench:

-<br>Before we begin, we need to creat an Destination Environment variable for Ai Core.
+<br>Before we begin, we need to create an Destination Environment variable for Ai Core.
 This allows the Joule Agent to connect with the AI Core environment for document-based reasoning.
 <br>
 1. Click the Settings icon in the top-right corner of the Jole Package, as shown in the screenshot: